benwansell/General-Election-Predictor/README.md

 Shiny application responding to Shiny code here is available at https://benwansell.shinyapps.io/General-Election-Predictor/ (currently offline due to overuse!)

 Nov 4th 2019: Added Chris Hanretty's collection of Best for Britain polling data.
 Added BfB data to GE predictor to compare UNS to BfB.

+Nov 5th 2019: Added code to predict Best for Britain's recommendation for tactical voting.